View All Bills

 The Idaho Supreme Court ruling held that the federal government was not entitled to hold stockwater rights (i.e. when cattle drink from streams on grazing allotments).
 Instead, the ruling found that only ranchers, who owned the cows, were eligible to hold those water rights.

-Now, despite constitutional prohibitions on the expenditure of public funds for the benefit of private interests, Rep. Chris Bruce (R-Kuna) has proposed a bill that would force the Constitutional Defense Council (CDC) to consider paying the $600,000+ legal fee for these private parties.
+Now, despite constitutional prohibitions on the expenditure of public funds for the benefit of private interests, Rep. Chris Bruce (R-Kuna) has proposed a bill that would force the Constitutional Defense Council (CDC) to consider petitions from Idaho citizens to cover their private legal fees.
 The CDC is made up for the Governor, Attorney General, House Speaker and Senate President Pro Tem, and is charged with paying for the losing side in legal battles…something that the Idaho Legislature is doing quite often these days.

 How much have taxpayers already spent??

-As of 2024, Idaho taxpayers have spent over $1.625 million to increase funding for IDWR to process these stockwater claims, and the AG also paid to defend a related stock water lawsuit from the Department of Justice, and the Legislature successfully also intervened, with private lawyers making somewhere around $500/hour ($$$).
-So far this year, we’ve spent at least $100,000 in legal fees on the case.
+As of 2024, Idaho taxpayers had already spent over $1.625 million to increase funding for IDWR to process these stockwater claims, and the AG also paid to defend a related stock water lawsuit from the Department of Justice, and the Legislature successfully also intervened with private lawyers making somewhere around $500/hour ($$$).
+To date, Idaho taxpayers have spent well over $100,000 in legal fees on the case, and in February 2025, the federal government, the State of Idaho, and the Idaho Farm Bureau all filed appeals in the 9th Circuit Court of Appeals.

-An additional ~$265,000 was included in the FY2024 IDWR budget, and of the total 18,000 claims that could have been filed, as of 2024 fewer than a dozen ranchers filed a grand total of 254 claims.
-So far, Idaho has already spent millions trying to control water rights from the feds that most ranchers don’t seem to care about.
-Maybe the spigots will never turn off?
+But wait there’s more…an additional ~$265,000 was included in the FY2024 IDWR budget to process these stockwater claims, despite the fact that there isn’t much interest from ranchers.
+Of the total 18,000 claims that could have been filed, as of 2024, fewer than a dozen ranchers filed a grand total of 254 claims.
+So, Idaho has already spent millions trying to control water rights from the feds that most ranchers don’t seem to want.
+Maybe the spigots will turn off some day?